Jwostik/FastAPI/pipeline.md

         text job_status "in process/ended succesfully/ended with error"
-        text job_error "code of error with description or null" json data "data that send to current stage"
+        text job_error "code of error with description or null" json data "data that send to current stage" boolean started "flag signalized that stage is started" }
-    }

     PIPELINES ||--|{ STAGES : first_stage